Generated files

 Including .bbl contents directly in the .tex file

 Some publishers use article-submission systems that cannot process a separate .bib file.
 In such cases, the publisher’s guidelines might ask authors to paste the contents of the .bbl file (generated by BibTeX) into the article’s main .tex file.
-If BibTeX is used, the .bbl file produced by the Overleaf compile process can be downloaded (as described above), and its contents can be added to the .tex file to accomodate these submission systems.
+If BibTeX is used, the .bbl file produced by the Overleaf compile process can be downloaded (as described above), and its contents can be added to the .tex file to accommodate these submission systems.

 Last updated